 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, an Americorps Volunteer can determine their career goals through the career progression.
 For example, they could start out with a role such as Teacher, progress to a title such as Consultant and then eventually end up with the title Program Manager.

 Tell us your goals and we'll match you with the rights job to get there.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 11.2% of americorps volunteers listed community outreach on their resume, but soft skills such as analytical skills and compassion are important as well.
+Out of all the resumes we looked through, 13.1% of Americorps Volunteers listed Salesforce on their resume, but soft skills such as Compassion and Interpersonal skills are important as well.